roxma/python-support.nvim/README.md

 use a single command `:PythonSupportInit` to initialize python support for neovim.

-If you like setup python for neovim manually, you could refer to [this wiki](https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim)
+If you like setup python for neovim manually, you may refer to [this wiki](https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim)

 ## Requirements